chaotic-society/theoretica/test/chebyshev/README.md

 ### Output customization
 The additional `output` module, not directly used for testing, makes it possible to customize the output of the tests, such as which fields to print and how to display them.
-Customization options are available through the `output::state` structure and are automatically applied to the other modules.
+Customization options are available through the `output::settings` structure and are automatically applied to the other modules.

 ### Randomized tests